Data Science Engineer Visa Sponsorship Jobs in New York

 Which visa types are most common for data science engineer roles in New York?

-The H-1B is the most common visa for data science engineers in New York, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in a related technical field such as computer science, statistics, or data engineering.
+The H-1B visa is the most common visa for data science engineers in New York, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in a related technical field such as computer science, statistics, or data engineering.
 Some employers also sponsor EB-2 or EB-3 green card petitions.
-Candidates from Australia may qualify for the E-3, and Canadian and Mexican nationals may be eligible for the TN visa.
+Candidates from Australia may qualify for the E-3 visa, and Canadian and Mexican nationals may be eligible for the TN visa.

 How to find data science engineer visa sponsorship jobs in New York?